DaanSelen/dno/README.md

 # Disable New Outlook Toggle via PowerShell

 ## Overview
 This PowerShell script disables the "New Outlook" toggle for all eligible user profiles on a Windows machine.
-It modifies the Windows registry settings for Microsoft Outlook 2016 (version 16.0) to enforce this change.
+It modifies the Windows registry settings for Microsoft Outlook to enforce this change.

 ## How It Works
 1. Retrieves all user SIDs from the `HKEY_USERS` registry.